A beautiful 1.17 GIA certified M color diamond in a 14k white gold halo setting.

 Diamond color is one of the most misunderstood attributes of the 4Cs.
 In the industry, there is a stigma against lower colored diamonds because of the perception that a whiter diamond is “better” and more beautiful.

 However, “better” is a very subjective word because some people find the warmth of a lower colored diamond more appealing than the look of an icy-white appearance.
 In this article, we will dive deep into M colored diamonds which are often shunned by consumers.

 You will find out what an M color diamond is, how they look like and why they can be attractive purchases.
-I will also reveal the insider tips for buying a stunning diamond and where are the best places to buy one.
+I will also reveal the insider tips for buying a stunning diamond and the best places to buy one.

 The GIA diamond grading scale starts from D (colorless) and goes all the way down to Z (light color).
 As you can see from the chart below, M falls somewhere in the middle of the scale and it belongs to the “faint” category.

 The GIA color grading scale from D – Z where diamonds are graded face down.